addyosmani/backbone-fundamentals/index.md

+Search for `TODO:` before committing.

+Notes to addy:

+- #appendingviews is specific to Marionette and is confusing as it doesn't cover appending views, it covers tree like structures with collections and models.
+Suggest removing and adding a note in #subviewsnesting about CompositeView

 ## Prelude

 <img src="img/logo.jpg" style="float:left"/> Welcome to my (in-progress) book about the [Backbone.js](http://documentcloud.github.com/backbone/) framework for structuring JavaScript applications.
 It's released under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported [license](http://creativecommons.org/licenses/by-nc-sa/3.0/) meaning you can both grab a copy of the book for free or help to further [improve](https://github.com/addyosmani/backbone-fundamentals/) it.